axibase/atsd/rule-engine/functions-series.md

 ## Series Match Examples

-Both `db_last` and `db_statistic` functions search the database for matching series based on the specified metric/entity/tags filter and return a numeric value for the first matched series.
+Both `db_last` and `db_statistic` functions search the database for matching series based on the specified `metric`/`entity`/`tags` filter and return a numeric value for the first matched series.
 If the series in the current window has tags which are not collected by the specified metric and entity, those tags are excluded from the filter.

 ### `Tags : No Tags`

-In the example below, the `db_last('cpu_busy')` function ignores the tags `mount_point` and `file_system` because they are not collected by the metric `cpu_busy`.
+In the example below, the `db_last('cpu_busy')` function ignores the tags `mount_point` and `file_system` because the tags are not collected by the metric `cpu_busy`.

 * Current Window